How to Build a Machine Learning Chatbot for Your Business

-A numeric vector looks like an array of numbers where every figure is a word's number corresponding to this word by an index in a sentence.
-In fact, a numeric vector determines how often words appear in a sentence and then combine these frequencies into a common dataset.
+A numeric vector looks like an array of numbers where every figure is a word’s number corresponding to this word by an index in a sentence.
+In fact, a numeric vector determines how often words appear in a sentence and then combines these frequencies into a common dataset.

 This vector includes all the words that can be met in a user’s phrase.